Picovoice/picovoice/README.md

 Install [OpenAL](https://openal.org/) before using the demo.

-With a working microphone connected to your device run the following in the terminal:
+In the demo project directory and with a working microphone connected to your device, run the following in the terminal:

 ```bash
 dotnet run -c MicDemo.Release -- \